Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 Q2: What symbolic meaning can be attributed to the woman’s new task as a woodpecker?

-A2: The woman’s task of boring into the hard, dry wood symbolises her selfish actions’ arduous and laborious consequences, serving as a metaphor for the challenges accompanying a self-centred existence.
+A2: The woman’s task of boring into the hard, dry wood symbolises the arduous, laborious consequences of her selfish actions, serving as a metaphor for the challenges that accompany a self-centred existence.

 Q3: What contrast does the punishment create between the woman’s previous and current lives?